Bita Daryabari

-Bita Daryabari (بیتا دریاباری; born 1969 in Tehran) is an Iranian-American philanthropist, entrepreneur and computer scientist.
+Bita Daryabari (بیتا دریاباری; born April 6, 1969, in Tehran) is an Iranian-American philanthropist, entrepreneur and computer scientist.
 She is the founder of several community organizations which focus on Persian immigrants in society and arts in the United States.
 Daryabari has provided financial assistance to various educational institutions for research on the Iranian studies in higher education, including endowments to Stanford, Pembroke College, U.C.
 Davis, and U.C.
 Berkeley.
 She has a named Chair at U.C.
 Davis in Persian Language and Literature and at U.C.
 Berkeley in Iranian Studies.

 Early life and education

-Bita Daryabari was born in Tehran, Iran.
+Bita Daryabari was born in Tehran, Pahlavi Iran (now Iran).
 Her father was a dentist and her mother was a housewife.
 She grew up reading Persian books, including those of the scholar Rumi.
 Daryabari moved to the US from a war-stricken Iran in 1985 where she attended high school in St. Joseph, Missouri.
 In Missouri, she was received by her uncle.

-Daryabari attended California State University where she received a BSc in computer science.
+Daryabari attended California State University, East Bay where she received a BSc in computer science.
 She also attended Golden Gate University in San Francisco where she received a MSc in telecommunications management.